Suoslex/m3u8toMP3/README.md

 Please try reinstalling or find help on the Internet.

-## Installation and usage as an executable
+## Installation and usage as an executable on Unix

 Download the latest release from the [Releases](https://github.com/Suoslex/m3u8toMP3/releases) page.